The Warden Hill Curriculum

 We have an enviable reputation amongst local schools as being an excellent sporting school and enjoy many successes at sporting competitions.

 Our PSHE curriculum has been developed to ensure all our children have the skills they need to be a successful member of both our school community and our modern British society.
-Alongside this, and underpinning everything we do, is our commitment to supporting our pupils’ spiritual, moral, social and cultural development.
+Alongside this, and underpinning everything we do, is our commitment to supporting our pupils’ spiritual, moral, social and cultural development as well as our own school values of Belong, Explore Succeed.

 Whole school theme days/weeks are a key and unique feature of our curriculum and give the children a real chance to delve deeply in a particular subject.
 All staff relish the challenge of planning exciting and original activities for these and the children enjoy being ‘off timetable’ for the day or week.